DevX-Cipher/ImageToIcns/README.md

 - Uses GDI+ for image processing

 ## Notes ℹ️
-- Make sure your console supports Unicode emojis for best experience!
 - Debug resized PNG files are saved in a separate folder during processing.
 ---